dmaydan/Item_Catalog_Project/README.md

 <h3>Responsive</h3>
 A media query is used to ensure that content looks great on all display sizes.
 <h3>CSS Grids</h3>
-The page is layed out with the CSS Grid
+The page is layed out with the CSS Grid.
 <h2 id="interactive">Interactive</h2>
 After a user completes an action (login, logout, create/edit/delete item) and the site redirects, a flash message is displayed to the user to confirm that his/her action was processed.
 <h2 id="run">Run your Own</h2>